 Students who eventually decide to seek a degree must complete the full application for admission and submit all school transcripts.
 Visiting students who are enrolled at other colleges or universities and who are interested in taking one or two courses at Truman for transfer credit must be in good standing at their institutions.
-The Dean of
+The Admission Office retains the right to request full academic documentation from non-degree seeking or visiting students.
+Admission as a non-degree seeking student does not guarantee eventual acceptance as a degree-seeking student.